 Licensure.
 Courses in the Psy.D. curriculum are consistent with educational requirements for licensure in California.
-However, because licensure requirements vary among states, students interested in practicing outside of California are encouraged to consult the licensing boards in the states where they intend to practice.
+Because licensure requirements vary among states, students interested in practicing outside of California are encouraged to consult the licensing boards in the states where they intend to practice.
+Total Program: 120 semester hours